-After a stressful and sometimes traumatic car crash, obtaining a CHP Accident Report can seem overwhelming.
+After a stressful and sometimes traumatic car crash, obtaining a CHP Accident Report can seem overwhelming–you likely have enough to worry about.
 However, a California Highway Patrol (CHP) Accident Report is a necessary step to seek justice for yourself and others involved in the crash.

 The process can seem confusing, but here are the 4 simple steps you need to take to get a copy of your CHP Accident Report.
 These steps can be taken by mail or in-person at a CHP office.